Add operators to your existing distributed validator cluster using the charon alpha edit add-operators command.

 To start using the new configuration (with the added operators), stop the current Charon and validator client instances:

-Back up and remove the existing
+Back up and remove the existing .charon directory, then move the output directory to .charon:

 Restart the Charon and validator client instances: